Last Updated on May 1, 2022 by Audrey Scott

 Are American citizens legally allowed to visit Iran?

 It’s a common belief that Iran holds the same status as Cuba for American citizens (i.e., that it’s illegal to visit without special permission from the U.S. government).
 Although the United States has imposed sanctions against Iran, there are currently no restrictions on American citizens visiting Iran as tourists.
-Currently, about 1,000-1,500 Americans visit Iran each year.
+About 1,000-1,500 Americans visit Iran each year.

 Can Americans travel independently in Iran?